Haybuka/React-combo/README.md

             }}
           </FieldArray>
 ```
-6. Have fun with project.
+6. Have fun with project, and utilize error message.